BY CAITLIN WRIGHT | May 15, 2018

 #JVReflects explores the intersection of faith and justice from the perspective of JESUIT VOLUNTEERS serving as long-term volunteers both domestically and internationally with Jesuit Volunteer Corps and Jesuit Volunteer Corps Northwest.
 Reflections specifically focus on the cornerstone values of the Jesuit volunteer experience: spirituality, simple living, community, and social justice.

 Caitlin Wright hails from Prior Lake, MN and recently graduated from Creighton University with a degree in English and Spanish.
-Caitlin loves going on road trips with friends, writing on her blog, and watching movies and musicals (when she’s not performing in them!), As a Jesuit Volunteer, Caitlin will serve as a legal counselor with Catholic Migration Services in Brooklyn, NY.
+Caitlin loves going on road trips with friends, writing on her blog, and watching movies and musicals (when she’s not performing in them!), As a Jesuit Volunteer in 2017-2018, Caitlin served as a legal counselor with Catholic Migration Services in Brooklyn, NY.